 a.
 The Tally Committee shall consist of three (3) members, not connected to the election at issue.

 b.
 The Tally Committee shall oversee counting of ballots during contested elections and recalls.

-Proposed amendments to these bylaws must be made by written resolution, endorsed by five (5) members of the Local Chapter of DSA, and submitted to the Executive Committee at least one (1) month in advance of a General or Regular Meeting.
+Proposed amendments to these bylaws must be made by written resolution, endorsed by five (5) members of the Local Chapter of DSA, and submitted to the Executive Committee at least one (1) month in advance of a General Meeting or Local Convention.
 The Executive Committee is required to provide the Local Chapter membership with two (2) weeks’ written or electronic notice of the proposed amendments.
-The amendment must be approved by a majority vote of two (2) consecutive Local Chapter meetings.
+The amendment must be approved by a majority vote of two (2) consecutive Local Chapter meetings or by a 2/3rds majority vote of the Local Convention.
 The Executive Committee will announce the result of the first vote at least one (1) week before the next consecutive Local Chapter meeting.

 a.
 The Rules contained in Robert’s Rules of Order, Newly Revised, will govern this Local Chapter in cases to which they are applicable and in which they are not inconsistent with these bylaws.
 Consensus decision-making is desirable where feasible, but meetings must submit to Robert’s Rules of Order, Newly Revised upon the request of a member in good standing.